apecloud/kbcli/docs/user_docs/cli/kbcli_bench_pgbench.md

 ### Options

 ```
       --clients ints            The number of clients to use for pgbench (default [1])
       --cluster string          the cluster of database
-      --cpu string            the cpu of benchmark pod
       --database string         database name
       --driver string           the driver of database
       --duration int            The seconds to run pgbench for (default 60)
       --extra-args strings      extra arguments for benchmark
   -h, --help                    help for pgbench
       --host string             the host of database
+      --limit-cpu string        the limit cpu of benchmark
-      --memory string         the memory of benchmark pod
+      --limit-memory string     the limit memory of benchmark
       --password string         the password of database
       --port int                the port of database
+      --request-cpu string      the request cpu of benchmark
+      --request-memory string   the request memory of benchmark
       --scale int               The scale factor to use for pgbench (default 1)
       --select                  Run pgbench with select only
       --threads int             The number of threads to use for pgbench (default 1)
       --tolerations strings     Tolerations for benchmark, such as '"dev=true:NoSchedule,large=true:NoSchedule"'
       --transactions int        The number of transactions to run for pgbench
       --user string             the user of database
 ```

 ### Options inherited from parent commands